MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Numerical results

-In Fig.~\ref{Fluxevolution}, the top-left panel shows that the fluctuation frequency of the simulated radial magnetic field strength is basically consistent with the observations, whereas its magnitude is approximately only half of the observed value estimated by scaling the \textit{in situ} observations at 1~AU by $\left(0.1~\mathrm{AU}/1~\mathrm{AU}\right)^2$.
-The bottom-right panel shows that the simulated total unsigned magnetic flux at 0.1~AU is also approximately half of the averaged interplanetary magnetic flux derived from hourly averaged WIND satellite \footnote{\url{https://cdaweb.gsfc.nasa.gov/index.html/}} \citep{king2005JGR} observations, consistent with the latitudinal invariance of the interplanetary magnetic field distribution.
-From the bottom-left panel of Fig.~\ref{Fluxevolution} and Table \ref{averagedopenflux}, it is also noticed that the open unsigned magnetic flux derived from the simulations at 1.01~$R_s$ in Cases~2 and~3 amounts to approximately $85\%$ of the interplanetary magnetic flux $\Phi_{\rm 1AU}^{\rm ave}$, and about $77\%$ in Case~1.
-Here, $\Phi_{\rm 1AU}^{\rm ave} = 7.67 \times 10^{14}$~Wb is derived from hourly averaged WIND \textit{in situ} observations during CRs 2282 and 2283 and is comparable to the interplanetary open flux inferred from hourly averaged \textit{in situ} measurements during CR 2101 reported by \cite{Linker_2021}.
-Considering that hourly averaged interplanetary magnetic field measurements tend to overestimate the open magnetic flux due to the commonly occurring inversions of the interplanetary magnetic field, and that the ratio between the open flux inferred from hourly averaged \textit{in situ} observations and that derived from daily averaged data, which mitigate the effects of magnetic field inversions, is $137\%$ (the corresponding ratio reported by \citet{Linker_2021} is approximately $130\%$), we conclude that the simulated open magnetic flux evaluated in the low corona in all three cases is generally consistent with the interplanetary observations.
+In Figure~\ref{Fluxevolution}, the top-left panel shows that the fluctuation frequency of the simulated radial magnetic field strength is basically consistent with the observations, whereas its magnitude is approximately only half of the observed value at 1~AU scaled by $\left(0.1~\mathrm{AU}/1~\mathrm{AU}\right)^2$.
+This is consistent with the result at bottom-middle panel showing that the simulated OMF at 0.1~AU is also approximately half of the averaged interplanetary magnetic flux derived from the WIND observations \footnote{\url{https://cdaweb.gsfc.nasa.gov/index.html/}} \citep{king2005JGR}, assuming latitudinal invariance of the interplanetary magnetic field distribution.
+In addition, the simulated radial magnetic field strength at the 408th hour of the simulation, corresponding to 22:15 UT on March 29 when the latitude of PSP satellite aligns with that of the virtual satellite, is 227.0, 224.9, and 202.4 nT in Cases 1, 2, and 3, respectively.
+These values are broadly consistent with the PSP observation of 257.4 nT when scaled from 0.05 AU to 0.1 AU.
+From the bottom-middle panel of Figure~\ref{Fluxevolution} and Table \ref{averagedopenflux}, it is also noticed that the OMF derived from the simulations at 1.01~$R_s$ in Cases~2 and~3 amounts to approximately $85\%$ of the interplanetary magnetic flux $\Phi_{\rm 1AU}^{\rm ave}$, and about $77\%$ in Case~1.
+Here, $\Phi_{\rm 1AU}^{\rm ave} = 7.67 \times 10^{14}$~Wb is derived from hourly averaged WIND \textit{in situ} observations during CRs 2282 and 2283.
+Considering that hourly averaged interplanetary magnetic field measurements tend to overestimate the open magnetic flux due to the commonly occurring inversions of the interplanetary magnetic field, and that the ratio between the OMF inferred from hourly averaged \textit{in situ} observations and that derived from daily averaged data which mitigate the effects of magnetic field inversions is $137\%$ (the corresponding ratio reported by \citet{Linker_2021} is approximately $130\%$), we conclude that the simulated OMF evaluated in the low corona is generally consistent with the interplanetary observations.